Melissa795/ds_salary_project/README.md

 ### 4. Model Building

-A regression model was developed to predict Data Scientist salaries.
+Three different regression models were developed to predict Data Scientist salaries.
 The process involved:
-- Selecting relevant features for the model.
+- Selecting relevant features for the model,
-- Splitting the data into training and test sets.
+- Splitting the data into training and test sets,
-- Training the model using algorithms such as Linear Regression, Decision Trees, or Random Forest.
+- Training the models using algorithms such as Linear Regression, Lasso Regression and Random Forest,
-- Evaluating the model's performance using metrics like R-squared and Mean Absolute Error (MAE).
+- Evaluating the model's performance using metrics like Mean Absolute Error (MAE).

 ### 5. Model Deployment